mengdeguangdian/hw3/readme.txt

 How to Configurate the circuit
-The ulcd should be connected to the mbed, the pins are +5v(5v),
+The ulcd should be connected to the mbed, the pins are connected like lab5(ulcd)

 How to set the threshold angle
 1. Firstly, to compile the program, you need to be under dictionary /hw3/src/model_deploy